When you always wore leather clothes, don’t stop it

 How to wear leather over 40

-Tips to style leather over 40
+Stylist’s tips on how to wear leather over 40

 - It is much easier to look fabulous in real leather than faux leather, often called pleather.
 The latter often looks too shiny (and fake).
 Too shiny material adds pounds and may draw the attention to a feature of our body where attention may be unwanted.
 Fake leather also wrinkles in an odd way.